 The first message confirms that a queue has been created; the second indicates that you have made a syntax error.

 These messages are sent to the standard output device.
-If you have not entered the command correctly, refer to the MQSeries Command Reference manual for the correct syntax.
+If you have not entered the command correctly, refer to Chapter 1, "Using MQSeries Commands" in the MQSeries Command Reference book for the correct syntax.

 Ending Interactive Input to MQSC